 After losing the May belle, Abel served on other schooners as a seal hunter.
 Before the conflict was resolved Captain Abel Douglass died in King County, Washington in 1907.
-Resolution for British citizens came in 1911, but Captain Douglass’s family was not paid until the 1930s, because of the complications from Abel’s American citizenship.
+Resolution for British citizens came in 1911, but Douglass was an American and because of complications his family was not paid until the 1930s.

 This research began in 2000 in a fit of genealogical exploration of my families from Petaluma, California and Grand Ronde, Oregon.
 Ancestry.com was highly helpful, but what was most helpful were the famous people in my family.
-Abel Douglass was found by a simply search of the internet.
-He had been lost to family history for many years, but Koppel wrote a short essay on the internet that contained a few details that led me to believe that Koppel’s historical figure was a good candidate.
-Contact with Koppel led me to Jean Barman, who was conducting research in the area of my ancestor.
+Abel Douglass was found by a simple search of the internet.
+He had been lost to family history for many years, but Tom Koppel wrote a short essay on the internet that contained a few details that led me to believe that Koppel’s historical figure was a good candidate.
+Contact with Koppel led me to Jean Barman, a Professor at UBC, who was conducting research in the area of my ancestor.
 She led me to the Salt Spring Island Historical archives.
-I also connected with distant family members and was able to acquire original letters from Douglass from Eric and Alyne Anderson.
+I also connected with distant family members and was able to acquire original letters from Douglass from Eric and Alyne Anderson of Petaluma.
 I still have the letters.
-So after a few years I found many of the important details of the origin of the family, their maritime history, the Petaluma history and the whaling history.
+So after a few years, I found many of the important details of the origin of the family, their maritime history, the Petaluma history, and the whaling history.
 Incidentally, I am not a direct descendant of Abel or Albert, they would be great Uncles.
 I am descended from their father Robert Douglass.
 There is more to be said but for now, that is all.

 Bibliography (informal) with notes

 Caldwell, Bill, Islands of Maine: Where America Really Began, Down East Books, 1981.
-Contains: Douglass and Rich family, story of building of California Packet and California gold rush.
+Contains Douglass and Rich family, the story of the building of California Packet and California gold rush.

 Heig, Adair, History of Petaluma: A California River Town, Scottwell Associates, 1982.
-Contains: some contextual information about the American Hotel, appendix contains information about Douglass family.
+Contains some contextual information about the American Hotel, the appendix contains information about the Douglass family.

-Pratt, Charles, Here on the Island: Being an account of a way of life several miles off he coast of Maine, Harper and Row, 1974.
-Contains: Douglass and Rich family history.
+Pratt, Charles, Here on the Island: Being an account of a way of life several miles off the coast of Maine, Harper and Row, 1974.
+Contains Douglass and Rich family history.

 Rinehart, Katherine J., Petaluma A History in Architecture, Images of America, Arcadia Publishing, 2005.
 Misses details about family history in architectural planning in Petaluma, and information about the first Petaluma Hotel, the American Hotel built by Robert Douglass and family.

 Victoria Colonist Newspaper, Victoria B.C., 1860-1880.
-Microfilm copy, Abel Douglass whaling and daily ship arrivals and departures.
+Microfilm copy, Abel Douglass whaling, and daily ship arrivals and departures.
 Stories of whaling successes, conflicts, competitions, and ship’s names.
-Also contains first reference to Abel Douglass arriving in Victoria from California.
+Also contains the first reference to Abel Douglass arriving in Victoria from California.